FEATHER TAIL GLIDER

 They are found throughout Eastern Australia from South Aust. through to far north Queensland.

-These gliders will build their nests in anything from abandoned bird’s nests to banana bags and line the nest with leaves, feathers and shredded bark.
+Although small tree hollows are preferred nest sites, these gliders will build their nests in anything from abandoned bird’s nests to banana bags and line the nest with leaves, feathers and shredded bark.
 The nest is 6-8cm spherical and closed.
 Usual nesting places include palms, stag horn and tree ferns.